RadarGaussianDet3D: Gaussian Representation-based Real-time 3D Object Detection with 4D Automotive Radars: Related Work

 Another line of work addresses the inherent deficiencies of 4D radar.
 RCBEVDet \cite{RCBEVDet} defines a neighborhood for each point and scatters features across all BEV grids in the area, thereby densifying BEV feature maps and mitigating point cloud sparsity.
 MAFF-Net \cite{MAFF-Net} proposes a cylindrical denoising assist module to identify keypoints around objects, reducing the effect of noise.

-As certain limitations of 4D radar cannot be fully resolved algorithmically, some methods leverage auxiliary modalities during training.
-For example, SCKD \cite{SCKD} employs cross-modality distillation to transfer knowledge from LiDAR to 4D radar, enhancing performance without compromising efficiency.
-Other approaches explore multi-modal fusion, integrating semantic cues from RGB images \cite{LXL,LXLv2,SGDet3D,Doracamom} or geometric information from LiDAR point clouds \cite{InterFusion,rl-fusion,L4DR} to complement 4D radar.
+As certain limitations of 4D radar cannot be fully resolved algorithmically, some methods use auxiliary modalities during training.
+E.g., SCKD \cite{SCKD} employs cross-modality distillation to transfer knowledge from LiDAR to 4D radar, enhancing performance without compromising efficiency.
+Other approaches explore multi-modal fusion, integrating geometric information from LiDAR point clouds \cite{rl-fusion,L4DR,InterFusion} or semantic cues from RGB images \cite{LXL,LXLv2,SGDet3D,Doracamom} to complement 4D radar.

+In contrast to the aforementioned methods, this work addresses the sparsity of 4D radar point clouds at the representation level.
+Instead of relying on the commonly used pillar-based representation, radar points are modeled as 3D Gaussian primitives, and these primitives are rasterized using 3DGS to generate denser BEV feature maps.